oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ### Summary

 A new engine internal service that will enforce affinity rules.
 The service will periodically query a list of VMs that break affinity rules, and will try to resolve the conflicts by migrating problematic VMs.
+One VM each period.
 Each cluster will have a separate service.
 The following picture, explains AR (Affinity Rules), before enforcement and after enforcement. ![](Affinity_Rule_Enforcement.png "fig:Affinity_Rule_Enforcement.png")

 ### Owner